 The most basic way to input data into Excel is to simply select a cell and type directly into it.
 However, if you want to go back and alter the contents of that cell (without deleting the existing cell contents), you need to put the cell into edit mode.
 To do this, you can either:

 When a cell is in edit mode, a cursor appears (either in the cell or in the formula bar), and when you type or paste data into the cell, it appears alongside the existing cell contents.
-Also, when a cell is in edit mode, you can move your cursor through the cell contents, using the left, right, up and down keys on your keyboard.
+Also, when a cell is in edit mode, you can move your cursor through the cell contents, using either the mouse, or the left, right, up and down keys on your keyboard.

-If you want to enter the same value into several cells, you can quickly do this by highlighting all the cells you want to populate, typing in the cell contents and then pressing <CTRL>-Enter (ie. press the Ctrl key, and while this is depressed, press Enter).
+If you want to enter the same value into several cells, you can quickly do this by:

 This copies the text you have typed into all of the cells in the selected range.